Landfill gas monitoring: Techniques for the monitoring of landfill gas

-Surface monitoring is used to check the integrity of caps on waste and check on borehole monitoring.
+Surface monitoring is used to check the integrity of caps on waste and check borehole monitoring.
 It may give preliminary indications of the migration of gas off-site.
 The typical regulatory limit of methane is 500 parts per million (ppm) by volume (in California, AB 32 may push this limit down to 200 ppm).
 In the UK the limit for a final landfill cap is 1×10^−3 milligrams per square metre per second, and for a temporary cap it is 1×10^−1 mg/m^{2}/s (as measured using the Environment Agency's "Guidance on Monitoring landfill gas surface emissions" LFTGN 07, EA 2004).
 Surface monitoring can be broken down into Instantaneous and Integrated.
-Instantaneous monitoring consists of walking over the surface of the landfill, while carrying a flame ionization detector (FID).
-Integrated consists of walking over the surface of the landfill, while pumping a sample into a bag.
+Instantaneous monitoring consists of walking over the surface of the landfill while carrying a flame ionization detector (FID).
+Integrated monitoring consists of walking over the surface of the landfill while pumping a sample into a bag.
 The sample is then read with a FID or sent to a lab for full analysis.
 Integrated regulatory limits tend to be 50 ppm or less.

 Gas probes, also known as perimeter or migration probes, are used for subsurface monitoring and detect gas concentrations in the local environment around the probe.
 Sometimes multiple probes are used at different depths at a single point.
 Probes typically form a ring around a landfill.
 The distance between probes varies but rarely exceeds 300 metres.
 The typical regulatory limit of methane here is 50,000 parts per million (ppm) by volume, or 1% methane and 1.5% carbon dioxide above geological background levels in the UK (see "Guidance on the monitoring of Landfill Gas" LFTGN03, EA 2004).